JoshuaMichaelHall-Tech/6-7-coding-challenge/README.md

 - Code structure suggestions
 - Troubleshooting and debugging assistance

-Claude was used as a development aid while all final implementation decisions and code review were performed by the human developer.
+Claude was used as a development aid while all final implementation decisions and code review were performed by Joshua Michael Hall.

 ## License